ATVI Investor Alert: Bronstein, Gewirtz & Grossman, LLC Reminds Activision Blizzard, Inc. Shareholders of Class Action and Encourages Shareholders to Contact the Firm

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.

 A class action lawsuit has already been filed.
-If you wish to review a copy of the Complaint you can visit the firm’s site: www.bgandg.com/atvi or you may contact Peretz Bronstein, Esq. or his Investor Relations Analyst, Yael Hurwitz of Bronstein, Gewirtz & Grossman, LLC at 212-697-6484.
-If you suffered a loss in Activision Blizzard you have until October 4, 2021 to request that the Court appoint you as lead plaintiff.
+If you wish to review a copy of the Complaint you can visit the firm’s site: www.bgandg.com%2Fatvior you may contact Peretz Bronstein, Esq. or his Investor Relations Analyst, Yael Hurwitz of Bronstein, Gewirtz & Grossman, LLC at 212-697-6484.
+If you suffered a loss in Activision Blizzardyou have until October 4, 2021 to request that the Court appoint you as lead plaintiff.
 Your ability to share in any recovery doesn't require that you serve as a lead plaintiff.

 Bronstein, Gewirtz & Grossman, LLC is a corporate litigation boutique.
 Our primary expertise is the aggressive pursuit of litigation claims on behalf of our clients.
 In addition to representing institutions and other investor plaintiffs in class action security litigation, the firm’s expertise includes general corporate and commercial litigation, as well as securities arbitration.
 Attorney advertising.
 Prior results do not guarantee similar outcomes.